Death Toll For Iran-Iraq Earthquake Climbs To 300 With 4,000 Injured

-On Sunday, a powerful 7.3 magnitude earthquake struck northeaster Iraq with an epicenter located near the border city of Halabja.
+On Sunday, a powerful 7.3 magnitude earthquake struck northeastern Iraq with an epicenter located near the border city of Halabja.
 The quake sent shockwaves through the Iran-Iraq border region and was even felt in Pakistan and Turkey (with the latter country immediately deploying rescue operations crews to begin the search for survivors).
 The numbers pouring out after this disaster are grim — with Iran suffering the most fatalities, followed by Iraq and the Kurdistan Region — and CNN providing updates on those numbers.
-Thus far, at least 300 people have been killed with over 4,000 more injured, and here are more details:
+Thus far, at least 402 people have been killed (most of them in Iran with 7 confirmed in the Kurdish Region), and here are more details:

-Most of the deaths reported have been in Iran, though seven people are reported to have died in the Kurdish region of northern Iraq.
+At least 402 people have died after the deadliest earthquake of 2017 struck the border region between Iraq and Iran late Sunday.

-Around 100 of the dead are believed to be from one town in Iran’s Kermanshah province, the country’s semi-official Mehr news agency reported on Monday.
+Iran’s state-run media Press TV reported the sharp rise in the death toll Monday adding that 6,650 people were injured in the quake, which was felt as far away as Turkey and Pakistan.
+Some 145 aftershocks were reported, according to state-run network IRINN.

 The greater death toll in Iran, which is located atop a number of major fault lines, is understood to be partially explained by the building materials (mainly mud bricks) used in the country’s rural areas.
 NBC News relays one Iranian woman’s impressions when the quake hit: “I was sitting with my kids having dinner and suddenly the building was just dancing in the air.”
 She managed to escape the structure, but “immediately after I managed to get out, the building collapsed.”
 The woman and her family are now only a few of 70,000 people who now need emergency shelter, according to the Iranian Red Crescent relief organization.